 6.5.4.1 Description

-This operation is invoked by deallocateNssi operation service consumer to request the provider to deallocate a network slice subnet instance since the NSSI is no longer needed for the consumer.
+This operation is invoked by deallocateNssi operation service consumer to request the provider to deallocate an NSSI since the NSSI is no longer needed for the consumer.
 The provider may terminate the requested NSSI or modify the requested NSSI without termination to satisfy the request.

 6.5.4.2 Input parameters